STAT545-UBC/STAT545-UBC-original-website/git03_rstudio-meet-git.md

 If Git appears to be installed and findable, launch RStudio.
 Quit and re-launch RStudio if there's __any doubt in your mind__ about whether you opened RStudio before or after installing Git.

-From RStudio, go to *Tools > Global Options > Git* and make sure that the box *Git executable* points to ... the Git executable.
+From RStudio, go to *Tools > Global Options > Git/SVN* and make sure that the box *Git executable* points to ... the Git executable.
 It should read something like:

   * `/usr/bin/git` (Mac, Linux)